Serbs put up new roadblocks as tensions soar in Kosovo - KESQ

 Associated Press

-BELGRADE, Serbia (AP) — Serbs have erected more roadblocks in northern Kosovo and defied international demands to remove those placed earlier.
-A day earlier, Serbia put its troops near the border on a high level of combat readiness.
-The new barriers made of laden trucks were put up on Tuesday in Mitrovica, a northern Kosovo town divided between Kosovo Serbs and ethnic Albanians, who are the majority in Kosovo as a whole.
+MITROVICA, Kosovo (AP) — Serbs have erected more roadblocks in northern Kosovo and defied international demands to remove those placed earlier.
+The move on Tuesday came a day after Serbia put its troops near the border on a high level of combat readiness.
+The new barriers made of heavily loaded trucks were put up on Tuesday in Mitrovica.
+The northern Kosovo town is divided between Kosovo Serbs and ethnic Albanians who make up the majority in Kosovo as a whole.
 It is the first time since a recent crisis started that Serbs have blocked streets in one of the main towns.
-Until now, barricades had been set on roads leading to the Kosovo-Serbia border.
+Barricades had been set on roads leading to the Kosovo-Serbia border until now.